• CRM & Integrations

 • Choose tools that work where your team does: The biggest hurdle to ROI is low user adoption.
 Select a tool that lives inside your team's existing workflow, like their email inbox, to ensure they use it consistently from the start.

-What Is Automated CRM Updating?
+What Are Automated CRM Updates?

 Automated CRM updating means using software to handle the administrative work of logging sales activity.
 Instead of reps manually typing call notes, copying email threads, and updating deal stages in Salesforce or HubSpot, the software does it for them.
 This technology captures every touchpoint, from emails and meetings to phone calls, and syncs it to the correct contact, account, and opportunity records in your CRM.